joeberkovitz/qgis-nautical/index.md

 Layers included in the template project include, in order of importance:

-- *NOAA Raster Chart Tiles* layers.
-These are tiled versions of the NOAA printed nautical charts, which are automatically downloaded from NOAA web servers.
-You do not need to download any PDFs to see these.
-There are several different layers in this group which is explained below.
+- *NOAA Raster Nav Charts* layer.
+This is a tiled version of the NOAA printed nautical charts, which is automatically downloaded from NOAA web servers.
+You do not need to download any PDFs to see them.
+The type of the chart that is displayed (e.g. general, coastal, harbor) depends on the scale at which you are viewing this layer.

 - *Google Maps satellite* imagery layer that is basically the same as Maps' Satellite view.
 Very handy for seeing what areas actually look like.